tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * Can anyone spot the vulnerability in our code that allows this to happen?

-Allow the students to give their answers, then confirm:
+Allow students to give their answers, then confirm:

 * We are subtracting the balance from the `msg.sender` without checking if there is enough first!

-* When we subtract `1` from a `uint` that is set to `0`, we actually perform something called an "integer underflow."
+* When we subtract `1` from a `uint` that is set to `0`, we perform something called an "integer underflow."

 * Imagine if you took a car's odometer (mileage tracker) and cranked it to the maximum value it could support.
 What would happen when you reached mile `999999999...`?
 It would reset back to `0`.
 That's an integer overflow.

-* An underflow is the opposite, when we subtract `1` from `0`, we roll it back to the maximum value that can fit inside a `uint`.
+* An underflow is the opposite.
+When we subtract `1` from `0`, we roll it back to the maximum value that can fit inside a `uint`.
 By default, most programming languages behave this way.
 It's up to us to make sure that does not happen.

-Ensure the students understand the concept of an underflow/overflow and how it allows us to hack an insecure contract, then move on.
+Ensure that students understand the concept of an underflow/overflow and how it allows us to hack an insecure contract.
+Then move on.

 * Thankfully, there are libraries out there that allow us to write more secure smart contracts.